-The exhibition will run for three months in Autumn 2021 (exact dates to be confirmed)
+The exhibition will run for three months in Spring 2022 (exact dates to be confirmed)

 Each entrant can submit up to 12 images.
 These can be from a series or individual images.
 There is no upper limit to the amount of images we can exhibit at Festival Pil’Ours.

-The deadline for entries is Thursday 15 July 2021 5pm BST
+The deadline for entries has been extended and is now Thursday 23 September 2021 5pm BST

 Want to take part?
 ENTER HERE!